 - This week, I will be going to Carcassonne in France.
 Of course I will be speaking as much French as possible but this is also the region where Occitan is spoken!
 I can understand a lot of Occitan because it’s very similar to Catalan and I just bought a new Occitan book to read!

-- Italki is where I find all my tutors for my Skype lessons.
+- By far my favourite resource is Italki where I find my tutors for my Skype lessons.
 Some lessons can cost just $5 for 30 minutes.
+You can register on this link here and after taking your first paid lesson, you will receive $10 of credits to use towards another lesson.

 - TV5 website for interesting , short videos in French with exercises for A2, B1 and B2 levels.